Organic skincare. We hear those words so often these days. But do you know what the term actually means?

-There are so many products in the beauty market, each with its own terminology - which can become very confusing when you’re trying to select a product which is right for you.
+There are so many products in the beauty market, each with their own terminology - which can become very confusing when you’re trying to select a product which is right for you.

-Organic skin care is generally defined as a skin care product which contains organically grown ingredients that are free from pesticides.
-Organic products are deemed to be more beneficial for the skin as it is presumed there are little to no harsh chemical ingredients, and are marketed thus.
+Organic skin care is generally defined as skin care products which contain organically grown ingredients that are free from pesticides.
+Organic products are deemed to be more beneficial for the skin, as it is presumed there are little to no harsh chemical ingredients, and they are marketed thus.

-In the last 10 years, the market has seen a sizeable shift towards organic skin care as consumers are growing savvier and more conscious of what ingredients they’re putting on their skin, thanks to studies revealing the long-term effects of using harsh, chemical-based products.
+In the last 10 years or so, the market has seen a sizeable shift towards organic skin care as consumers are becoming more savy and more conscious of what ingredients they’re putting on their skin, thanks to studies revealing the long-term effects of using harsh, chemical-based products.